 Any wood-to-soil contact is a potential site of entry into a home.
 Wood that yields a dull, thudding sound when struck by a screwdriver or hammer should be examined.
 Careful probing of suspected areas with a sharp, pointed instrument such as an screw driver will disclose termite colonies or termite damage.

 Soil injection is typically done with a power operated pump and tank attached to a long rod.
 The rod is sunk into the soil and then the material is pumped under pressure through the rod.
-Outside permiter foundation treatments can also be made by trenching along the foundation, going down 10" - 12" or so, then the material is applied in the trench and allowed to soak down into the soil.
+Outside permiter foundation treatments can also be made by trenching along the foundation, then the material is applied in the trench and allowed to soak down into the soil.